Skip to Content

 February 10, 2005 • Darrell Shandrow Hilliker

 I am taking some serious flack from some in the blind community, mostly staunch members of the National Federation of the Blind, for my frank, hard-hitting, insistent, passionate approach to advocating for greater accessibility.
-I am being characterized as an emotional, “loose canon” who goes “over the top” on issues that aren’t as important as some other concerns in the blind community.
-Not at all surprising, I take great exception to their assessment of my efforts.
+I am being characterized as an emotional, “loose canon” who goes “over the top” on issues that aren’t as important as… Finish Reading The Emotional Side of Advocating for Accessibility

 Categories: Uncategorized